hitchin999/protector_net/README.md

 - **Partition Filtering**
   If your site has multiple partitions, pick one during setup and only doors from that partition will be created.

+- **Entity Selection**
+  Choose exactly which button types to import during setup—and revisit **Options** any time to add or remove types.

 - **Button Entities**
-  Each door appears as six independent buttons.
-You can wire these into automations, scripts, dashboards, etc.
+  Each door appears as independent buttons that you can wire into automations, scripts, dashboards, etc.

 ---